curl/curl/docs/HTTP2.md

 curl tool limitations
 ---------------------

-The command line tool doesn't support HTTP/2 server push.
+The command line tool does not support HTTP/2 server push.
 It supports multiplexing when the parallel transfer option is used.

 HTTP Alternative Services